nuclio/nuclio/docs/k8s/function-ingress.md

 This means that an underlying HTTP client calls `http://<your cluster IP>:<some unique port>`.
 You can try this out yourself: first, find out the NodePort assigned to your function, by using the `nuctl get function` command of the `nuctl` CLI or the `kubectl get svc` command of the Kubernetes CLI.
 Then, use Curl to send an HTTP request to this port.

 In addition to configuring a service, nuclio creates a [Kubernetes ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) for your function's HTTP trigger, with the path specified as `<function name>/latest`.
-However, without an ingress controller running in your cluster, this will have no effect.
+However, without an ingress controller running on your cluster, this will have no effect.
 An Ingress controller will listen for changed ingresses and reconfigure some type of reverse proxy to route requests based on rules specified in the ingress.

-## Setting Up an Ingress Controller
+## Setting up an ingress controller

-In this guide, you will set up a [Træfik](https://docs.traefik.io/) controller, but any type of Kubernetes ingress controller should work.
+In this guide, you'll set up a [Træfik](https://docs.traefik.io/) controller, but any type of Kubernetes ingress controller should work.
 You can read [Træfik's excellent documentation](https://docs.traefik.io/user-guide/kubernetes/), but for the purposes of this guide you can simply run the following commands to set up the controller:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/containous/traefik/master/examples/k8s/traefik-rbac.yaml